Pimzino/agentic-tools-mcp-companion/README.md

 - **Toggle Completion**: Right-click tasks/subtasks and select "Toggle Completion"
 - **Delete Items**: Right-click and select "Delete" (with confirmation)
 - **Refresh View**: Click the refresh button to reload data

+### Parent Management & Moving Tasks

+The extension provides powerful capabilities for organizing your tasks by allowing you to select parents during creation and move items between different parents:

+#### Parent Selection During Creation
+- **Creating Tasks**: When creating a new task, you can select which project it belongs to from a dropdown list
+- **Creating Subtasks**: When creating a new subtask, you can choose both the target project and the specific task within that project using a two-step selection process

+#### Moving Existing Items
+- **Move Task to Project**: Right-click any task and select "Move to Project" to relocate it (along with all its subtasks) to a different project
+- **Move Subtask to Task**: Right-click any subtask and select "Move to Task" to relocate it to a different task, even across projects

+#### Smart Features
+- **Cross-Project Moves**: Subtasks can be moved between tasks in different projects seamlessly
+- **Batch Operations**: When moving a task, all its subtasks move with it automatically
+- **Validation**: The system prevents invalid moves and provides clear feedback
+- **Confirmation Dialogs**: Cross-project moves are confirmed to prevent accidental data reorganization
+- **Automatic Refresh**: The tree view updates automatically after successful moves

+#### Benefits
+- **Flexible Organization**: Reorganize your task hierarchy as your project evolves
+- **Easy Reclassification**: Move tasks between projects when priorities change
+- **Efficient Workflow**: No need to delete and recreate tasks when structure changes
+- **Data Integrity**: All relationships and completion status are preserved during moves

 ### Data Storage